-The Best Smart Home Devices for Apartments of 2020
+The Best Smart Home Devices for Apartments of 2021

 Amazon Fire TV Stick with Alexa Voice Remote (2019)

-If you don’t have much room for a streaming box next to your TV, Amazon’s Fire TV is just about perfect.
+If you don’t have much room for a streaming box next to your TV, Amazon’s Fire TV Stick is just about perfect.
 It sticks out of your TV’s HDMI port and offers access to all your favorite streaming services like Netflix and Amazon Prime Video.
 The Fire TV’s biggest advantage is its inclusion of the Alexa voice assistant for voice searching.

 Though we think the new Roku Ultra and Apple TV are better all-around streaming options, the Fire TV Stick is a much better option if your main goal is creating a smart home.
-Alexa can just do so, so much more like set reminders, control smart gadgets, or re-order you popcorn.
+Alexa can just do so, so much more like set reminders, find shows with voice search, control smart gadgets, or re-order you popcorn.
 You can even use the Fire TV app to control your Fire TV if you misplace the remote or want to type in a password without much effort.

+There are lots of great smart home products out there, but why did we recommend these picks for those who live in apartments?

+Installation—Living in an apartment means that you can't always permanently mount or install your new favorite gadgets.
+All of our picks in this list can be easily uninstalled without leaving a mess.

 Portability—Housing situations can change on a dime, so it's best if all of your favorite tech devices are easily portable from your old home to your new home.
 Our selections can all be stowed away relatively easily.